- CAGBA is the only member association for Colored Angora Goat breeders in North America.

-- CAGBA is the ORIGINAL Colored Angora Goat registry in North America and still has by far the largest membership and number of goats in its registry. ·
+- CAGBA is the original Colored Angora Goat registry in North America. ·

 - CAGBA is an IRS recognized exempt livestock association under IRC 501(c)(5) defined, in part as those who: Have as their objects the betterment of the conditions of persons engaged in the pursuits of labor, agriculture, or horticulture, the improvement of the grade of their products, and the development of a higher degree of efficiency in their respective occupations.
 Reg.
 1.501(c)(5)-1(a).

-- CAGBA is owned and operated by YOU, the members.
+- CAGBA is owned and operated by the members.

 - CAGBA is a member driven organization that maintains accountability through elected officials.
-All officials are unpaid volunteers who support you and the goals of CAGBA.
+All officials are unpaid volunteers who support members and the goals of CAGBA.

-- CAGBA exists only to support you, the member, and to promote Colored Angora Goats.
+- CAGBA exists only to support the members, and to promote Colored Angora Goats.